rhine3/audiomoth-guide/guide.md

 ## MicroSD cards

 The AudioMoth saves recordings on a microSD card.

+### Choosing a card

+Your card choice will primarily depend on the frequency at which you plan to record.

+For recording at sample rates of 48 kHz and below, we typically use SanDisk Ultra 64GB microSD cards.
+We have found that if using a 64GB card and recording at a 32 kHz sample rate, AudioMoths' storage and battery life run out at approximately the same time.

+For recording at sample rates above 48 kHz, we use SanDisk Extreme 128GB microSD cards.
+These sample rates require SD cards with fast read/write speeds.
+Files produced with high sampling rate are also larger, so they use up space on the SD card more quickly.

+For more details on microSD card selection, see the Open Acoustic Devices [SD card guide](https://www.openacousticdevices.info/sd-card-guide) for more information.

 ### Card formatting
-* With versions of the firmware < 1.2.2, AudioMoth cards must first be reformatted to FAT32 prior to each use.
-Firmware versions 1.2.2 and beyond support exFAT formatting of cards as well.
-Most cards natively come formatted with exFAT.

-* When reusing a microSD card that has already been deployed, check to make sure that the card is truly empty before reusing.

-  * On Mac computers, you can check the amount of space remaining on the card using Disk Utility.
-On some file systems, deleting files on the microSD card using the graphical user interface does not actually delete them until the trash bin is emptied.
-  * You can be certain a card is empty by reformatting the card every time you reuse it, or using the `rm` command in the terminal.
+Out of the box, microSD cards are typically supplied with one of two file systems: exFAT (for cards larger than 32GB) and FAT32 (for cards 32GB and less).
+AudioMoth firmware versions 1.2.2 and after can handle either of these formats.
+However, firmware versions 1.2.2 and before only support FAT32 cards.

-* FAT32 was originally intended for cards less than or equal to 32GB in size.
-Windows computers cannot natively format cards larger than this to FAT32 format, but there are [free programs](http://www.ridgecrop.demon.co.uk/index.htm?guiformat.htm) that allow Windows users to format larger cards.
+If you wish to use an AudioMoth firmware version before 1.2.2, you must reformat your cards to the FAT32 file system.
+Windows computers cannot natively format cards larger than 32GB to the FAT32 format, but there are [free programs](http://ridgecrop.co.uk/index.htm?guiformat.htm) that allow Windows users to format larger cards.
 Mac computers can format cards at least up to 128GB; we haven't tested anything larger.

-### Choosing and using cards
+### Tips for using cards
-* Recording with high sampling rate (e.g., recording bats) requires SD cards with fast read/write speeds.
-Files produced with high sampling rate are also larger, so they use up space on the SD card more quickly.
-We use SanDisk Extreme 128GB for bat recordings.
-See the [SD card guide](https://www.openacousticdevices.info/sd-card-guide) for more information.

-* When an SD card fills, the unit will stop saving recordings to it, and the unit's red LED light will stay constantly lit until the SD card is removed.

-* Insert the card into the AudioMoth with the contacts facing **up**, as shown on the graphic on the front of the AudioMoth.
+Insert the card into the AudioMoth with the contacts facing **up**, as shown on the graphic on the front of the AudioMoth.
 (It won't fit any other way.)

 ![Correct way to insert SD card](images/other/sd-card-position.jpg)

+When an SD card fills, the unit will stop saving recordings to it, and the unit's red LED light will stay constantly lit until the SD card is removed.

+When reusing a microSD card that has already been deployed, check to make sure that the card is truly empty before reuse.
+* On Mac computers, you can check the amount of space remaining on the card using Disk Utility.
+Deleting files on the microSD card using the graphical user interface does not actually delete them until the trash bin is emptied!
+* You can be certain a card is empty by reformatting the card every time you reuse it, or using the `rm` command in the terminal.

 ## Batteries

-* Battery life depends on the type of battery you use.
+The battery life depends on the type of battery you use.
 Check the battery's *capacity* in milliamp-hours (mAh).
-Lithium AA batteries have a larger capacity than typical alkaline AA batteries, but also cost more.
-On the AudioMoth, the capacities do not add up--the capacity of the three batteries connected in series is equal to the capacity of any single battery.
+* Lithium AA batteries have a larger capacity than typical alkaline AA batteries, but also cost more.
+* On the AudioMoth, the batteries are connected in series, so their capacities do not add up: the capacity of the three batteries connected in series is equal to the capacity of any single battery.

-* While the AudioMoth's battery casing accepts 3 AA batteries, with some electronics expertise you can modify the device to increase its battery life.
-The modified bank of batteries must have the same voltage but a higher capacity in mAh.
-For instance, 3 D batteries have the same voltage as 3 AA batteries but a higher capacity.
+With some electronics expertise you can connect different batteries to the device to increase its battery life.
+* The modified bank of batteries should have a higher *capacity* while maintaining the same *voltage*.
+For instance, 3 D batteries have the same voltage as 3 AA batteries, but have a higher capacity, so will last longer.
 * The *voltage* of batteries connected in series (as they are on the AudioMoth) is equal to the number of batteries multiplied by the voltage of each battery.
 AudioMoth v1.0 uses 3 batteries at 1.5 volts each, so the voltage of the battery bank is `3 * 1.5V = 4.5V`.
 * The *capacity* of batteries in series is the capacity of any one battery in the series.
 (Don't mix batteries of different capacities, or new and old batteries.)
 For instance, a Duracell alkaline AA battery has a capacity of 2850mAh.

-* Because the AudioMoth doesn’t have an onboard battery, if the batteries fall out, the programming and set time will be lost; if you have programmed a CUSTOM recording schedule it is no longer on the AudioMoth and will require reprogramming.
+Because the AudioMoth doesn’t have an onboard battery, if the batteries fall out, the programming and set time will be lost; if you have programmed a CUSTOM recording schedule it is no longer on the AudioMoth and will require reprogramming.
 * Masking tape is a cheap, mostly secure way of preventing batteries from falling out
 * We take care not to jostle AudioMoths in transport, and we always bring several extra programmed AudioMoths with us during deployments, just in case we drop one and the batteries fall out.
 * While deploying recorders in CUSTOM mode, it will be obvious if a device has lost its programming; its red and green lights will blink simultaneously when you try to flip the switch to CUSTOM.

 # Recording schedule